BASIC PROCEDURES FOR CONSULTING A LETTER OF CREDIT

 Once the Buyer's issuing bank receives and reviews the documents, it either (1) pays if there are no discrepancies; or (2) forwards the documents to the Buyer if there are discrepancies for its review and approval.

-OPENING A LETTER OF CREDIT
+LETTER OF CREDIT

 If you're interested in working with Cleaning Agency, we would love to hear from you.
 Apply online today!